2014–15 Coupe de la Ligue

 The 2014–15 Coupe de la Ligue was the 21st edition of the French league cup competition.
 The competition was organized by the Ligue de Football Professionnel and was open to the 44 professional clubs in France that are managed by the organization.

-Paris Saint-Germain were the reigning champions, having defeated Lyon 2–1 in the previous season's final for a record fourth title.
-They won their fifth on 11 April, defeating Bastia 4–0 in the final.
+Paris Saint-Germain were the reigning champions, having defeated Lyon 2–1 in the previous season's final for a record-breaking fourth title.
+They won their record-extending fifth on 11 April, defeating Bastia 4–0 in the final.

 First round

 First round matches were held over 1 day; 12 of August 2014.
 The 10 winners secured places in the second round.

 Second round

 The round featured the 10 winners of the first-round matches, plus Ajaccio and Châteauroux, who were exempt from the first round.
 The matches were contested on 26 August 2014.

 Third round

 The round features the 6 winners of the second round matches in addition to 14 Ligue 1 clubs who were not participating in the European competitions.
 The matches were contested on 28 and 29 October 2014.